SamSamhuns/fast_person_segmentation/python/README.md

 ### Annotation Tools

 A [good dataset](https://hackernoon.com/stop-feeding-garbage-to-your-model-the-6-biggest-mistakes-with-datasets-and-how-to-avoid-them-3cb7532ad3b7) is always the first step for coming up with a robust and and accurate model, especially for semantic segmentation.
-There are many datasets available for portrait(person) segmentation like **PFCN, MSCOCO Person, PascalVOV Person, Supervisely** etc. But it seems that either the **quality or quantity** of the images are still insufficient for our use case.
-So, it would be a good idea to **collect custom images** for our training process.
-It takes a lot of time and effort for semantic segmentation annotation as compared to classification or detection.
+There are many datasets available for portrait(person) segmentation like **PFCN, MSCOCO Person, PascalVOV Person, Supervisely** etc. But it seems that either the **quality or the quantity** of these images are still insufficient for our use case.
+So, it is recommented to **collect custom images** for our training. unfortunately, semantic segmentation annotation requiries a lot of effort and time as compared to classification or detection.

 Useful tools for **data annotation and collection**: